whostolemyhat/helo/notes/helo.md

 }
 ```

+(whether or not it's a good idea to send raw error messages to users I'll leave up to you).
 We'll also need a new struct for incoming requests, since users don't need to send 'success' or 'error_message' fields:

 ```
 #[derive(RustcDecodable)]